-Horn Hollow Trail is a 1.5 mile moderately trafficked loop trail located near Olive Hill, KY that features beautiful wild flowers and is good for all skill levels.
+Horn Hollow Trail is a 1.5 mile moderately trafficked loop trail located near Olive Hill, Kentucky that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 2 mile looped trail, begins near Carter Caves Welcome Center, runs through Cave Valley Branch, ascends into Horn Hollow Valley, passes a number of cave entrances.
 Trail is hilly but offers great wildflower viewing during spring This hilly, but scenic trail takes you from the ridges into the streamless valley of Horn Hollow, where you see multiple cave entrances.
 This trail is especially rewardingduring the spring wildflower season from April-May.
 Green blazes mark the trail.